 In Non-TB ranging, the protocol operates in an ISTA centric scheduling FTM mode; whenever the medium is available, an ISTA may initiate the measurement.
 The RSTA can only limit the frequency with which the ISTA can initiate measurements, by setting a minimum time interval between subsequent range measurements.

+NOTE: For an HE PPDU or an EHT PPDU addressed to an unassociated STA, the STA_ID, if needed, is set to RSID, and the BSS_COLOR parameter of the PPDU is set to the value indicated in the BSS Color subfield of the HE Operation element transmitted by the RSTA. (#8085, 8086)

 References